calumgrant/logical/docs/worklist.md

 binary-expression y
 x is a binary-expression

+// class boy
-class boy if this is a male child
+if this is a boy then
 {
+  this is a boy if this is a male child.

   this has imaginary-friend f if
     this has friend f and f is not a person.
 }

+if this is a male child then
+(
+  this is a boy.

+)

 class number if
   0<=number<=100
 {
   this has succ this+1, pred this-1.
 }

+if 0<=N<=100 then
+(
+  N is a number.

+  if N>50 then

+    N is large.

+)

 [function]
 X has succ Y if Y = X+1.